KevinZeng233/CrysCo/README.md

 # Example:
 "To perform data generation and model training using the directory "C:/Users/mom19004/Downloads/sams/", you would need to follow these steps:"

-1- python C:/Users/mom19004/Downloads/sams/data_preparation.py "C:/Users/mom19004/Downloads/sams/material" "Eh.csv" "Ehs.csv" "C:/Users/mom19004/Downloads/sams/processed/"M.pt"
+1- python C:/Users/mom19004/Downloads/sams/data_preparation.py "C:/Users/mom19004/Downloads/sams/temp_folder/material_cif" "ehs.csv" "eh.csv" "C:/Users/mom19004/Downloads/sams/processed/"M.pt"

 2-python C:/Users/mom19004/Downloads/sams/main.py --data_dir "C:/Users/mom19004/Downloads/sams/" --data "M.pt"

+# Prediction:
+for prediction, you can use prediction.ipynb file. you need to run this notebook in the difrectory that you saved your pretrained model.